 - The traditional New Zealand belief in the value of social equality weakened.
-A Massey University survey suggested that in 1992, 72% of New Zealanders thought that income differences were too large; by 2009 the figure had dropped to 62%.
+A Massey University survey suggested that in 1992, 72% of New Zealanders thought that income differences were too large; by 2009, when another survey was conducted, the figure had dropped to 62%.
 Only 32% disagreed with the statement that large income differences were necessary for New Zealand’s economic prosperity, a drop from 60% in 1992.
 It appeared that more New Zealanders were happy to accept an unequal society.

-Academic sociologists stopped analysing class in New Zealand society.
+Academic sociologists focused less on class in New Zealand society.
 Instead new frameworks emerged.